Key Takeaways

 What to Do If You Find a Nest

 Wasp stings can be life-threatening for people with allergies.
 If anyone in your household has wasp allergies, do not attempt DIY removal.
-Call Green Guard at (208) 297-7947 for safe, professional nest removal.
+Contact a pest professional for safe nest removal.

 Despite prevention efforts, wasps may still establish nests.
 Here is how to handle discovered nests safely: